GrosSacASac/DOM99/readme.md

 ### Work with the platform

-dom99 is a web framework and is built on top of web standards HTML, CSS and JS, and does not intent to be a replacement.
+dom99 is a web framework and is a of web standards HTML, CSS and JS, and does not intent to be a replacement.
+It extends HTML.

 ### Zero-second compile time